JensJoschi/intelligence/README.md

 Currently this repo has three drafts:
+- blog_post.docx is a blog post that has yet to find a home.
+Better read that one first.
+Everything else is still quite messy.
 - gifted.md is a review draft, which is meant to raise awareness about the problems our children may face due to their high intelligence.
 - gp.md is a draft for a small grant proposal.
 Something for equal opportunities intiatives or the like
 - teaching.md is an opinion piece/review with a bit of quantitative literature search.
 It is about teaching for highly intelligent students